 Ownership costs—Costs related to energy use, maintenance and repair, financing, and supply chain/supply network

-Post-ownership costs—Costs related to disposal, environment, warranty, product liability, and customer service/customer dissatisfaction.
+Post-ownership costs—Costs related to disposal, environment, warranty, product liability, and Customer Relations/customer dissatisfaction.

 2.3.7 Carbon footprint analysis